Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Experiments

 Comparisons with the state-of-the-art methods are further conducted.
 Existing methods utilize different post-processing methods.
 For a fair comparison, we firstly compare IFF-Net with some methods listed in Table \ref{table:other0} without any post-processing method.
 All methods listed in Table \ref{table:other0} apply the same network backbone (ResNet-101).
 It can be seen that our IFF-Net-C (77.1\% mAP) is better than FGFA \cite{zhu2017flow} (76.3\% mAP) and D\&T \cite{feichtenhofer2017detect} (75.8\% mAP).

-For more comprehensive comparison, we discuss other methods in Table \ref{table:other}, where detailed configurations for each approach is also listed.
+For more comprehensive comparison, we discuss other methods in Table \ref{table:other}, where detailed configurations for each approach are also listed.
 Deformable convolutional layers \cite{dai2017deformable} is widely used in existing works, denoted as DCN.
 We also explore its effectiveness in our IFF-Net.
 Following DCN v1, we train our IFF-Net with 3 DCN layers (denoted as IFF-Net-F).
 We also investigate the number of warped images in training.
 Previously, we only use two neighboring images in training.
 In Table \ref{table:other}, we further evaluate our method with 4 neighboring frames warped during training.
 The resulting model is denoted by IFF-Net-G which improves the performance of our IFF-Net (81.2\% mAP).
 We also train a model with 6 DCN layers denoted as IFF-Net-H. Our single model, IFF-Net-H, achieves the best performance (82.1\% mAP), surpassing all other methods.

 Recently, some methods uses ResNeXt as their backbone.
 Network backbone greatly influences the detection performance.
-For fair comparison, we only compare their performances with ResNet-101 in this paper.
-From Table \ref{table:other}, it shows that our IFF-Net-H yields the best performance among other methods.
+For fair comparisons, we only report their results with ResNet-101 in this paper.
+Table \ref{table:other} shows that our IFF-Net-H yields the best performance among other methods.
 Some detection results of IFF-Net are visualized in Figure \ref{fig:vis_res}.

-\textbf{Speed Analysis.} While achieving high detection accuracy, our method is also efficient.
-Here we discuss the time cost of our method and compare it with other existing methods in the Table \ref{table:speed}.
+\textbf{Analysis on computation efficiency.} While achieving high detection accuracy, our method is also efficient.
+Here we analyze the time cost of our method and compare it with other existing methods in the Table \ref{table:speed}.
 As our IFF-Net share a similar detection pipeline with optical flow based methods, like FGFA, we only compare time cost on the feature alignment.
 The time cost of Flownet for optical flow prediction of one frame on our server is 20ms on average, which is similar to that reported in STMN.
 In comparison, our advanced IFF module only costs 8.8ms.
 As the number of warped images is 20 in optical flow based methods, time cost on Flownet is 400ms on average.
 Our IFF module only costs 176ms, which is less than half of FlowNet.
 In summary, our framework, IFF-Net, achieves better performance than other state-of-the-art methods in the sense that it yields a fast prediction speed with less training datasets.